 After over 10 years of working in the NICU, I knew that calling human milk "Liquid Gold" is no exaggeration.
 The beneficial effects on immunity and digestion saves lives.
-The priority of getting Mother's Milk in Baby's belly informs my practice, as an IBCLC, today.
+The priority of getting Human Milk in Baby's belly informs my practice, as an IBCLC, today.
 It is amazing to watch a baby grow from human milk, however that occurs.
 The NICU setting, necessarily separates the milk from the lactating parent.
 It has to be that way, but it complicates things.
 I work with families to make things as low-tech as possible, whilst working towards their goals.

-Through experience (personal as well as professional), and my studies, I came to see breastfeeding as the natural continuation of pregnancy.
+Through experience (personal as well as professional), and my studies, I came to see breastfeeding as worthy endeavor.
 Through my practice as an IBCLC, I have learned that it can look very different, from family to family.
 Working with PSI, I developed the understanding that no sleep philosophy and no feeding choice is worth anyone's mental well-being.
 People often make that bargain, sacrificing their own well-being.
 We will spend time understanding how you want to be feeding your baby, as well as your healthy boundaries.
 Your goals are my goals.

 "Carly is professional, compassionate, and extremely knowledgeable!
 She came to our home when our son was 4 days old and discovered a lip tie that went unnoticed by the lactation consultants in the hospital.
 She was able to refer us to an amazing pediatric dentist to get the tie revised and then was with us each step of the way afterwards.
 I credit Carly with playing a huge part in saving our breastfeeding journey!
 I appreciated Carly's experience as a former NICU nurse, and as a military spouse myself, I'm grateful that she can relate!
 Breastfeeding is normal and natural, but definitely didn't come easy for us.
 Carly's help, support, and encouragement was just what this first time mama needed!"